Survey and Taxonomy of Adversarial Reconnaissance Techniques: Reconnaissance Techniques

 \item \textbf{Whois Lookup:} A WHOIS record contains details about the owner of a domain, physical addresses, contact addresses (e.g., telephone numbers and email addresses), and other related information~\cite{wren2010footprinting}.
 WHOIS information is usually stored in WHOIS databases and is maintained by regional Internet registries.
-Domain registration processes usually require a new domain owner to register with verifiable current contact details.
-Adversaries can perform WHOIS lookup to find administrative information, including domain name details, the contact information of the owner, name servers, etc. After extracting administrative information, adversaries can perform various social engineering attacks to obtain further information about the target.
+The domain registration processes usually require a new domain owner to register with verifiable current contact details.
+Adversaries can perform WHOIS lookup to find administrative information, including domain name details, the contact information of the owner, name servers, etc. After extracting administrative information, adversaries can perform social engineering attacks to obtain further information about the target.

-\item \textbf{DNS Interrogation:} DNS interrogation tools are used to search for hosts in a network.
-Several online tools leverage the opportunity to perform a lookup to find additional hosts inside the network under a particular domain.
+\item \textbf{DNS Interrogation:} DNS interrogation tools are used to search for hosts in a network {to obtain an interal view of the network}.
+Several online tools leverage the opportunity to perform a lookup to find additional hosts inside the network.
 Adversaries can find potential targets by obtaining records of CNAME, PTR, MX, HINFO, and AXFR if misconfigured by administrators~\cite{wren2010footprinting}.
 NSLookup\footnote{\url{https://linux.die.net/man/1/nslookup}} is the most common tool for DNS interrogation.
-Using DNS information, adversaries can obtain an initial view of the internal network.

-\item \textbf{Network Footprinting:} Network footprinting enables adversaries to establish network maps; for example, an initial route to reach a target host or server.
-The \snippet{traceroute} tool is a popular Internet diagnostic tool, which can provide a view of the entire path including hops (routers, firewalls, layer-3 switches, etc.) before reaching the destination~\cite{padmanabhan2003secure}.
-A reverse traceroute can provide similar information for a reverse path~\cite{katz2010reverse}.
-However, adversaries may find it difficult to trace the final hops because of security measures taken by organizations.
-This type of information is also useful for adversaries when they compromise an internal host and communicate with it using a command and control server.